 Yes, the College follows a formal mechanism to obtain feedback from students regarding the curriculum and its practical feasibility.
+The IQAC members with members of the IQAC students' chapter collect Feedback at the classes and submit the same to the IQAC Co-ordinator.
+The IQAC members analyse the Feedback requires action, the concerned staff member is enquired and corrected by the High level committee of IQAC.
+The feedbacks are available in the office of the Deans for furtherance.
 Based on the feedbacks of the outgoing students and Alumni, the curriculum is revised and restructured.